 9.1 Never Gods.
 At times, some people hearing a believer spread the Gospel of Jesus Christ may jump to the conclusion that the evangelist is a god (Acts 14:8-18, pages 1727-1728).
 For example, at Lystra some people identified Barnabas and Paul as the Roman gods Zeus and Hermes.
 Paul responded that he and Barnabas were just men of the same nature as everyone else and were preaching the Gospel of Jesus Christ to them so that they would turn from those vain things to the living God and receive salvation (Acts 14:13-18, page 1728).
 A believer with the Spiritual Gift of Evangelist may encounter people who call them a god, but the evangelist must always deny such claims and continue to preach the Gospel of Jesus Christ to those people.

 9.2 Just a Man.
 Cornelius received an angelic communication to meet Peter.
 When Cornelius met Peter, Cornelius fell at the feet of Peter and worshiped Peter.
 Peter replied, “Stand up; I too am just a man” (Acts 10:24-25, page 1719).
 A believer with the Spiritual Gift of Evangelist may be spiritually directed to meet particular people, who have also been spiritually directed to that same meeting.
 At times, people may try to worship the believer with the Spiritual Gift of Evangelist.
-Such worship should be met with a reminder that the evangelist too is just a man.
+Such worship should be rejected and met with a reminder that the evangelist too is just a man.